 In September 2013, President Obama added Perez to his cabinet as the Secretary of Labor.
 He was brought on to be a “fierce advocate” for American workers, with a special emphasis on Latino citizens who make up over 15% of the country.

 In addition to his work as a lawyer, in 2002, Perez was elected to the Montgomery County Council in Maryland, becoming the first Latino member of the council.

 Chair of the Democratic National Committee

 Perez became the DNC chair in February 2017 after a contested election with former Representative Keith Ellison.
-Ellison, who is now the of Minnesota, was favored by the progressive wing of the Democratic Party, which currently supports Sanders in the presidential campaign.
+Ellison, who is now the attorney general of Minnesota, was favored by the progressive wing of the Democratic Party, which currently supports Sanders in the presidential campaign.
 Perez, who was supported at the time by Obama and Biden, earned 235 votes to Ellison’s 200.

 Perez followed Donna Brazile in the role.
 Brazile, a political strategist and former commentator for CNN, became the interim chair of the committee after the 2016 resignation of Debbie Wasserman Schultz, who had served in the role since 2011.

 Wasserman’s resignation came in the wake of leaked DNC emails that revealed her preference for Hillary Clinton in the latter’s contest against Senator Sanders in the 2016 election.

 Perez’s role as the chairman of the party is multifaceted.
 It has been described as “part cheerleader, part fundraiser, part organizer and recruiter, part public messenger.”
 Perez’s rise to DNC chair came after an election in which the Republican Party secured control of not only the presidency, but both chambers of Congress.